abegehr/towerwars/README.md

-# Towerwars
+# TowerWars

-An iOS game by Tom Gülenman and Antopn Begehr
+Defend you castle by building towers!

+## Story
+TowerWars is an early version of an iOS game developed by [Tom Gülenmann](mailto:tguelenman@gmail.com) and [Anton Begehr](mailto:a.begehr@gmail.com).
+At the moment only one tower and a single level is supported.
+We plan to expand the app and ultimately make it available on the App Store.

 ## Implementation